Mummanajagadeesh/Mummanajagadeesh/README.md

 - Compute and Signal Processing Systems
 - Hardware Architecture and Microarchitecture
 - RTL Verification, Debugging, and Validation
-- Robotics and Applied ML
+- Robotics and Computer Vision

 Feel free to check out my projects below, and if you’re interested in collaborating or discussing hardware, AI, or robotics, let’s connect!